Faridpur District

 Faridpur District (ফরিদপুর জেলা) is a district in south-central Bangladesh.
-It is a part of the Dhaka Division.
-It is bounded by the Padma River to its northeast.
-The district was named after Farīd-ud-Dīn Masʿūd, a 13th century Sufi saint.
+It is a part of Dhaka Division.
+It is bounded by the Padma River to the northeast.
+The district was named for its headquarters, the city of Faridpur, which itself was named for Farīd-ud-Dīn Masʿūd, a 13th-century Sufi saint.
 A separate district was created by severing Dhaka district in 1786 and was called Dacca Jelalpur.
 A municipality was established in 1869.
 Historically, the town was known as Fatehabad.
 It was also called Haveli Mahal Fatehabad.